Recovering Risk-Neutral Moments from Options: Spanning and joint dependence in multi-asset markets

-Hence, the reason we consider this specific type of payoff is that the right-hand side involves quantities that are all observed in the market.
-Notice how the change of num{\'e}raire ensures that the quantity on the right is in dollar units, because $S_{2,t}$ converts GBP prices to USD.
-A key advantage of projection is that it can incorporate the state-dependent change of num{\'e}raire kernel when combining options quoted in different currencies, yielding a theoretically consistent USD-denominated replicating portfolio.
-By contrast, much of the existing FX literature effectively ignores this state dependence (or treats the conversion kernel as approximately constant) when extracting dependence measures from option prices (e.g., \citet{mueller2017international}).
-Further, it is possible to obtain the expected value of EUR/USD and GBP/USD under the USD risk-neutral measure because
+We consider this payoff because its risk-neutral expectation is directly linked to observed market prices.
+In particular, the change of num\'eraire converts the USD-quoted EUR/USD option price into a CHF-valued payoff through the factor $S_{2,t}$.
+A key advantage of the projection approach is that it accommodates this state-dependent num\'eraire adjustment when combining options quoted in different currencies, thereby yielding a theoretically consistent CHF-denominated replicating portfolio.
+By contrast, much of the existing FX literature effectively ignores this state dependence, or treats the conversion kernel as approximately constant when extracting dependence measures from option prices (e.g., \citet{mueller2017international}).
+Further, it is possible to obtain the expected value of EUR/CHF and USD/CHF under the Swiss risk-neutral measure because

 where $F_{i,\ttt}$ denotes the $T$-maturity forward FX rate for pair $i = 1,2$.